Cherish Property (“Cherish Property”, “We”, “Us”) is committed to respecting your right to privacy and protecting your personal information.

 - It is reasonably necessary for enforcement related activities conducted by, or on behalf of, an enforcement body (eg. Police).

-Like many other businesses in Australia, My Property Scout may rely on third party suppliers or contractors to provide specialised services such as web hosting, cloud computing technology and data storage services.
+Like many other businesses in Australia, Cherish Property may rely on third party suppliers or contractors to provide specialised services such as web hosting, cloud computing technology and data storage services.
 If personal information is provided to these suppliers and contractors in order to enable them to perform the agreed tasks, we will make every effort to ensure that the supplier or contractor handles the personal information in accordance with the Act and the Australian Privacy Principles.
 We will also require all suppliers and contractors to provide privacy undertakings and enter into confidentiality agreements.

 Marketing our products and services